Bancor launches a cryptocurrency wallet that converts instantly between tokens

 Bancor Wallet makes it possible to purchase any supported token with a credit or debit card and instantly convert the token to any other token in the Bancor network.
 Bancor’s in-wallet conversions are made using smart contracts, rather than by matching buyers and sellers.
 That keep spreads and fees as low as possible.

-Of the almost 70 tokens available in the Bancor Network, several are live and instantly convertible using the Bancor Wallet.
+Almost 70 tokens are live on the Bancor Network and instantly convertible using the Bancor Wallet.
 These include ETH, EOS, DAI (MakerDao), and BNB (Binance).

 Mobile wallets are generally thought to be less secure than other solutions.
-What is Bancor doing to ensure the highest levels of security?
+So what is Bancor doing to ensure the highest levels of security?

 “As a decentralized liquidity network, Bancor neither holds nor has access to user funds, making its network and its wallet more secure,” Galia Benartzi, cofounder and head of business development at Bancor, told me.
 “The Bancor Wallet also underwent numerous rounds of paid auditing by third-party security firms.
 In addition, Bancor enlisted the help of our community through the Bancor HackMe Bounty Challenge — offering cash rewards to developers who could breach the wallet and identify bugs.”

-Of course, no solution is entirely unhackable, but users can go a long way toward ensuring their cryptocurrencies aren’t stolen.
+Of course, no solution is entirely unhackable, but users can take measures to safeguard their tokens.
 Securing private keys and ensuring they are as hard to get access to as possible is a start.

 “As with any decentralized application, users are responsible for securely storing and retrieving their own passwords,” Benartzi said.
 “In the near future, Bancor will roll out additional features to its wallet, which will further improve the user experience around security, such as the ability to nominate friends as guardians.”